Sexual activity

 Latest

-• Australia has one of the safest blood systems in the world – and the safety of our blood and plasma products for patients will always be our top priority.
+• Australia has one of the safest blood supplies in the world – and the safety of our blood and plasma products for patients will always be our top priority.

 Register so we can keep you up to date.
 Just click the link below, then fill out the form to be added to the notification list.
 You’ll then be the first to know of any potential changes.